 Use our Package Finder to find the right package based on your home security needs!

 Z-wave's advantages for home automation

-It’s less prone to interference and disconnections.
+- Less interference & fewer disconnections.
 When it comes to Z-wave devices, the more the merrier.
 Each one amplifies the network signal, which lets you easily create robust connectivity.
-Z-wave networks also operate on a dedicated frequency, which means less interference than Bluetooth or WiFi networks.
+Z-wave networks also operate on a dedicated frequency, which means there's less interference than what you get on busy Bluetooth and WiFi networks.

 How Z-wave works

 Z-wave technology creates a wireless mesh network, which is a collection of devices that link up and communicate with each other without wires.
 With Z-wave technology, devices “mesh” together by sending signals over low-energy radio waves on a dedicated frequency.
 (Z-wave operates on the 908.42 MHz radio frequency in the U.S. and Canada, but the exact frequency varies by country.)
 Every Z-wave device has a tiny built-in signal repeater that sends and receives network information.